Overview

 clients to carefully review their custodial statements and compare the official custodial records to

-factors including accounting procedures, reporting dates, non-managed assets held by the custodian,
+various factors including accounting procedures, reporting dates, non-managed assets held by the

-or valuation methodologies of certain securities.
-Especially with regard to cost basis, Financial
+custodian, or valuation methodologies of certain securities.
+Especially with regard to cost basis,

 Item 14 – Client Referrals and Other Compensation

-products and services Commonwealth makes available to us and other investment advisors whose
+support, products, and services Commonwealth makes available to us and other

-giving particular investment advice, such as buying particular securities for our clients.
-Product
+advisors giving particular investment advice, such as buying particular securities for our

-vendors recommended by Financial Council may provide monetary and non-monetary assistance for
+clients.
+Product vendors recommended by Financial Council may provide monetary and

-the purposes of funding marketing, distribution, business and client development, educational
+non-monetary assistance for the purposes of funding marketing, distribution, business and

 •